 Cola and Flower Buds

-In this guide, we are only talking about female cannabis plants, not male cannabis plants.
+In this guide, we are only talking about female cannabis plants.

-Yes - they come in two separate sexes, each one producing a different flower.
+Yes – cannabis plants come in two sexes, each producing a different flower.

-The female plant produces the type of flower we want for gathering the most cannabinoids and terpenes, up to 20x more than a male plant.
+The female plant produces the type of flower we want for gathering the most cannabinoids and terpenes, potentially up to 20x more than a male plant1.

 Looking at the picture above of a female plant, you can see that the cola is the large portion on the top of the plant, consisting of a cluster of flower buds growing together.